 They differ in what types of services they provide.
 For example, a SaaS provider, like Super Easy CRM only provides great Software whereas a PaaS provider like PythonAnywhere provides the environment you need to host your own applications.

 SaaS stands for software as a service and is the most common type of the three types of services.
 ERPs, CRMs, Ticketing Systems, and more are all SaaS products.
+Nearly all industries use SaaS products, even small fast food restaurants and gas stations.

 When you use a cloud-based SaaS you absolve yourself from a number of headache-inducing maintenance items that come along with maintaining applications in house.
 A list of those annoyances is listed below.